PnS2018/pns2018.github.com/session_05.md

-SIFT is a strong method for extracting features because the keypoints are generally robust against different rotations, scales and even lighting conditions (in a reasonable range).
+SIFT is a strong method for extracting features because the keypoints are generally robust against different rotations, scales and even lighting conditions (within a reasonable range).
 We can then use these keypoints as the landmarks so that we can suddenly do feature matching, image stitching, gesture recognition, video tracking easily.

-Once the keypoints are identified, we can then computes the _descriptor_ - a vector that describes the surrounding region of the keypoint.
+Once the keypoints are identified, we can then compute the _descriptor_ - a vector that describes the surrounding region of the keypoint.
 First, we take a `16x16` neighborhood around the keypoint.
 Second, this `16x16` region is divided into 16 sub-blocks of `4x4` size.
 Third, For each